Pitmairen/selection-search/README.md

 #Changelog

+*0.8.12*
+- Fix POST searches which are no linger double urlencoded
+- Remove the the {%-s} added in the previouse release which is no longer needed

 *0.8.11*
 - Added new placeholder that don't encode spaces {%-s}

 *0.8.10*
 - Added option to show the popup directly without the button when using the auto activator. (thanks to @bijancamp)